marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 This pattern reflects a strong long-term trend in EV adoption, likely driven by:

--Increased public awareness of environmental concerns
+- Increased public awareness of environmental concerns

--Advancements in EV technology and infrastructure
+- Advancements in EV technology and infrastructure

 ---